 Also, when chicks hatch it’s a good idea that they have a separate space to roam around.
 If your chickens live in a smaller coop, baby chicks could get stepped on, hurt, or worse.

 So, yes it’s a good idea to have a brooder or separate area for mama.
-Keep in mind that baby chick’s legs are small, so something that is predator-proof on the ground would be best.
+Keep in mind that baby chick’s legs are small, so something that is predator-proof near the ground would be best.
 If you have a large coop, I would suggest moving mama and her eggs to a spot that isn’t “the coveted nesting box”.
 That way she can brood in peace!

 Broody Chicken List And No-So Broody Chickens